microsoft/CodeXGLUE/Code-Code/CodeCompletion-token/README.md

 |    Java    | 1,554,613  |   169.4M    |

 We release two CodeGPT models for each programming language.
 One model is pre-trained from scratch, in a way that the BPE (byte pair encoder) vocabulary is newly obtained on code corpus and that model parameters are randomly initialized.
 The other model is a domain-adaptive one, which uses GPT-2 model as the starting point and is continually trained on code corpus.
 Therefore, the second model has the same vocabulary with GPT-2, and inherits the natural language understanding ability of GPT-2.
 It might perform better on natural language related tasks.
 We call the second model CodeGPT-adapted and regard it as the default one.

-Both models are publicly available at [huggingface website](https://huggingface.co/models?search=microsoft).
+All the models are publicly available at [huggingface website](https://huggingface.co/models?search=microsoft).
+Model names are `CodeGPT-small-py`, `CodeGPT-small-java`, `CodeGPT-small-py-adaptedGPT2`, `CodeGPT-small-java-adaptedGPT2`

 ### Dependency